-By Flora Carpenter What is happening to the 720,000 human beings who are listed, in federal IBM tabulating files, under the cold," statistical category of "long-term unemployed?"
+immediate measures to stem the man rights. legislative assault.
+Set up union (3) For the nationalization of Slusher, "Shoot 'em when they demonstrations throughout the price-gougers and money chang- been drastically reduced.
+Crum-"friends" in Washington to fight country to rally public forces ers and place it under the con- mies mine dropped back from Mine Machines Put Miners in Pits of Despair By Flora Carpenter What is happening to the 720,000 human beings who are listed, in federal IBM tabulating files, under the cold, statistical category of "long-term unemployed?"
 An answer can be found in Eastern coal-+ mining regions where pockets of | cent wage he ought to be out of hungry families exist whose business."
-However, some minbreadwinners have not worked ers, pressed by starvation, are working in non-union mines at for more than two years. less than half of the UMW scale Technological advances and the callousness of mine owners of \$24.25 a day. and government officials are the reasons for the miners' desperate situation.
-In a series entitled, "Moonlighting" 'Pits of Despair," Scripps-Howard writer, Dickson Preston, tells of the "long-term unemployed" Rises in Dallas who live in Harlan County in eastern Kentucky.
-"The mine [Blue Diamond] closed down in June, 1957," said Jake Mays, 46-year-old miner, "Since then I've worked about a second look if you're over 35.
-I reckon I'm too old to work and too young to retire."
-With seven children to feed, affection for you, besides many others who are just neutrals.
-Hope the number of your friends distribution.
-They get monthly (compared to 45% for the nation increases and also that the passive love or neutrality of others turns into active affection and allotments of three sacks of as a whole). real integration begins at your school as also flour, four bags of corn meal, a "pokeful" of rice, eight cans hardest by the cost-of-living around here - and we only have cluded in the allotment.
+However, some minbreadwinners have not worked ers, pressed by starvation, are working in non-union mines at for more than two years. less than half of the UMW scale Technological advances and of \$24.25 a day.

+the callousness of mine owners and government officials are the reasons for the miners' desperate situation.
+In a series entitled, "Moonlighting" "Pits of Despair," Scripps-Howard writer, Dickson Preston, tells of the "long-term unemployed" Rises in Dallas who live in Harlan County in eastern Kentucky.
+"The mine [Blue Diamond] losed down in June, 1957," said Jake Mays, 46-year-old miner, "Since then I've worked about a month . . .
+I've been everywhere . .
+But they won't give you a second look if you're over 35.
+I reckon I'm too old to work and With seven children to feed, the Mays family is entitled to the maximum in federal surplus distribution.
+They get monthly allotments of three sacks of flour, four bags of corn meal, "pokeful" of rice, eight cans of powdered eggs and six boxes the one boy."
+"They are the group stabbed hardest by the cost-of-living hikes that have been averaging two to three percent a year.'
+James told the Dallas Morning as a whole).